kunigami/kunigami.github.io/_books/the-innovators-dilemma.md

 The book counters that notion with examples where a company replaced its product with a new improved one.
 The key is that it was aimed at the same customers as the incumbent product.

+### Book History

+I got this book from a [Little Free Library](https://littlefreelibrary.org/)!
+I had this book on my wishlist since Meta had launched Threads.
+I thought it could be a case of a company overcoming the *Innovator's Dilemma* by launching a competitor to its own products (Facebook and Instagram), but turns out, as discussed above, this is not what the dilemma is about.

+### Book Structure

+The copy I have (from 2000) has about 250 pages, but I found that the bulk of the theory can be obtained from the introduction, which is around 25 pages.
+The rest of the book is mostly applying the theory to examples.

 ### Electric Cars

 I was very curious about the last chapter, since we can check the innovator's dilemma theory with the benefit of hindsight.